ramonfigueiredo/flask-posts/README.md

 Before creating your migration, you need to update the system models.
 So make the programming of the new database structure upgrading models.py file.

-To create the actual migration script, run the following command.
-The migration script is created in the folder: migrations > versions > filename.py
+The migration script is created in the folder: migrations > versions > filename.py .
+This script essentially have two main functions: upgrade and downgrade.
+To create the migration script, run the following command:

 * Local environment
 ```sh